exonum/exonum-doc/src/architecture/transactions.md

 choose not to if certain conditions are not met).
 Technically `execute` operates on a fork of the blockchain state, which is merged to the persistent storage ([under certain conditions](../advanced/consensus/consensus.md)).

-!!! note "Example"
-    In [the cryptocurrency service][cryptocurrency]
-    an `execute` method of `TransactionSend` executes the transaction which
-    means: add this transaction to the data storage with a Boolean `status` metadata for changing any wallets founds.
-The `status` is `true`, the balance of the `from` wallet is decreased by `amount` and the balance of the `to` wallet is increased by `amount` if

-    - `from` were presented in committed blocks (necessary condition of positive balance of `from` for a considered cryptocurrency implementation)
-    - balance of `from` is greater or equal to `amount`, else the tag in the data storage is `false` and it doesn’t change any balances.

 !!! note
     `verify` and `execute` are triggered at different times. `verify` checks